zenml-io/zenml/docs/book/misc/debugging.md

 ---

 # Debugging Guide
-This page serves as a guide to help you find solutions to commons issues and how to debug them.
+A series of how-tos for efficient debugging and getting help.

+## How to search Slack for answers
+Before posting on Slack it's a good idea to search on [GitHub issues](https://github.com/zenml-io/zenml/issues) or in our Slack to see if the issue you're facing already has a solution in place.

+We recommend that you [join our Slack channel]((https://zenml.io/meet)) and use the built-in Slack search function at the top of the page.
+Chances are you'd find your answers there.

+Our current Slack plan only lets you search chat history within the past 90 days.
+If you'd like to view older chats, we recommend that you head to https://open.crowd.dev/zenml and type your query in the search bar.
+It should surface chats older than 90 days from our channel.
+In most cases, it's not very relevant, but it's there if you'd like to peer further into the past.

 ## How to post on Slack
-When posting on Slack it's very useful to provide the following information (when applicable) so that anyone in the community can answer your questions having complete information.
+When posting on Slack it's useful to provide the following information (when applicable) so that we get a complete picture before providing a solution.

 ### 1️⃣ System Information
-Let us know relevant information about your system information.
+Let us know relevant information about your system.

-Run the following in your terminal and copy the output to your Slack question:
+We recommend running the following in your terminal and attach the output to your question.

 `python -c "import zenml.environment; print(zenml.environment.get_system_details())"`